coddmajes/LM-FISTA/README.md

 # Research on Sparse Coding-based Face Recognition under Complex Environment
 # Adaptive Accelerations for Learning-based Sparse Coding
+This work was rejected by ICCV 2021, and this was the version I submitted for ICCV 2021.

 [English](doc/Adaptive_Accelerations_for_Learning-based_Sparse_Coding.pdf) | [中文](doc/Research_on_Sparse_Coding-based_Face_Recognition_under_Complex_Environment.pdf)